e.g.

 Because your thumb is already there.

 Tap Space to type normally.
 Hold it to open your shortcut layer.
 SpaceLauncher tells the difference .
-Real typing overlaps: people often press the next key before the previous key is fully released, which is especially common with Space.
-General remapping and automation tools such as Karabiner, Hammerspoon, and Keyboard Maestro can approximate pieces of this, but SpaceLauncher is built around the Space-specific timing problem.
+The catch: when you type fast, the next key often goes down before Space comes back up.
+General tools like Karabiner, Hammerspoon, and Keyboard Maestro can approximate pieces of that timing.
+SpaceLauncher is built around it.

 What if I forget?